NSF CyberCorps® Scholarship for Service (SFS)

 Application Information

-We are recruiting now for students who will begin their junior or senior year of undergraduate education, or graduate school in Fall 2022.
-To apply for the scholarship, please submit the following materials:
+We are recruiting now for students who will begin their junior or senior year of undergraduate education, or graduate school in Fall 2023.
+To apply for the scholarship, please submit the following:

-- Official transcripts from all previous post-secondary schools other than GSU (should be emailed).
+- Official transcripts from all previous post-secondary schools other than GSU.

 - Resume or curriculum vitae highlighting any education and work experience relevant to cybersecurity.
-You can use this resume template (should be emailed).
+You can use this resume template.

-- Three (3) letters of recommendation highlighting technical and scholarly skills and experience (should be emailed).
+- Three (3) letters of recommendation highlighting technical and scholarly skills and experience.

 Contact Information